Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 - Louisiana Tech has eclipsed the over/under in 80% of its opportunities this year (four times over five games with a set point total).

-- When Louisiana Tech records more than 22 points, it is 3-2 against the spread and 2-3 overall.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team records more than 22 points.

-- In games that Louisiana Tech amasses over 301.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech piles up more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- The Bulldogs have turned the ball over seven times this season, three fewer than the Miners have forced (10).
+- This year, the Bulldogs have seven turnovers, three fewer than the Miners have takeaways (10).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.